-There are some rare forms of macular degeneration that occur early in life; however, most cases begin to develop in later life around the age of 50.
+There are some rare forms of macular degeneration that occur early in life, but most cases begin to develop around the age of 50.
 The disease is often referred to as age-related macular degeneration or ARMD.

 There is a simple home test for early detection of ARMD called an Amsler Grid.
 It is especially useful if macular degeneration has already been detected in one eye.
 The odds are sooner or later the other eye will also become affected.
 Early detection increases chances for treatment that will help preserve central vision capabilities.